Austin, TX

 Why are Austin movers more expensive than Houston?

 Two reasons: tighter supply (Austin grew faster than the licensed mover base) and higher labor costs.
-Hourly rates run 15–20% above Houston for the same crew size.

 Is the Austin-to-California lane really one of the most expensive?

-It's not the highest per mile, but it's one of the most-priced because of the volume — Bay Area tech transfers create constant demand.
-Capacity is good year-round, but always [verify carriers](/trust/usdot-lookup) — the lane attracts brokers.
+It's not the highest per mile, but it's one of the most-priced because of the volume: Bay Area tech transfers create constant demand.
+Capacity is good year-round, but always verify carriers, the lane attracts brokers.

 Helpful resources for your Austin move